 Bureau of Elections

-The last day to register to vote for the primary election is May 10, 2016, but you can continue to get registered for the general election.
+The last day to register to vote for the general election is October 11, 2016.
 Register to vote online!
 Click here to learn more.

 The Bureau of Elections Mission: